 - The Youth Commission run clubs specifically for children with special needs and a club specifically for young people on the autistic spectrum (in conjunction with Autism Guernsey)

-- You can access the Youth Commission's Facebook page by following this link and download their Strategy Brochure from this page.
+- You can access the Youth Commission's Facebook page by following this link.

 Scouts and Guides

-- The Guernsey Scout Association is a co-educational youth organisation with 10 groups in Guernsey and 1 in Alderney.
+- The Guernsey Scout Association is a co-educational youth organisation with 14 groups in Guernsey and Alderney.